silhavyj/KIV-FJP-compiler/README.md

 ## Grammar

 A more formal way to define the way you should write a program in our programming language could be seen below.
-However, we believe that is description might be rather too complex to see what you can and what you cannot do.

 ```
 <program> --> 'START' <block> 'END'